- Determine your Explore site and before/after school care options here. View boundary map for Explore locations.

 - Middle schools will begin at 8 a.m. and end at 2:30 p.m.

-- Free breakfast and lunch offered at all Explore sites, including special programs.
+- Free breakfast and lunch, where allowable by federal guidelines, at most Explore sites, including special programs.

 Extended Learning Program (ELP)

 Students in grades 1-8 who need extra support in literacy and/or mathematics will receive a letter from ELP.
 Follow the steps outlined in the letter to register your child for the appropriate courses.

 Courses are offered for grades K-12 to support reading, writing, listening and speaking skills in English.
 Qualifying students will receive a letter with more information.

 - ELL students in grades K-5 should register for the appropriate grade-level class offered at their school.

 - ELL students in grades 6-8 should register for the ESOL class offered at their school, plus one additional class.

 - ELL students in grades 9-12 will register for ESOL 1550 offered at Central High School, plus one additional class.